SebaSOFT/walls-have-ears/README.md

 - Estimate L shaped rooms and track sound bouncing, so it doesn't get muffled (possible echo/delay effect)
 - ~~Have three or more muffling densities and assign them to the wall they are listening through~~
 - ~~Have a setting for disable sound muffling, useful for muffled sounds or ambient global sounds you may want to eclude~~

+## Known Issues

+- If the first action you do when accessing the site is selecting a token, it won't be muffled, just select another token or move it one time.

 ## Contributing